 The Northeast climate

-Gardeners in the Northeast have an edge on others.
+Gardeners in the Northeast have an edge over others.
 Specialty radishes are perfectly designed for the Northeastern climate, which characteristically begins with hot and humid weather in August but quickly turns colder and wetter as fall progresses.
 All specialty radishes enjoy those progressively cooler nights of late summer along with the rains and shortening days of autumn.

-Growing crops in fall
+Growing crops in the fall